 If your GP thinks you may have chest wall pain, they may ask you to lean forward during the examination.
 This is to help them work out if the pain is inside your breast or in the chest wall.

 Your GP may refer you to a breast clinic, where you’ll be seen by specialist doctors or nurses for a more detailed assessment.

 4. Treating chest wall pain

 Treatment for chest wall pain will depend on what’s causing it.

-If it’s found that your breast pain is caused by a pulled muscle in your chest, this is likely to improve over time and can be treated with pain relief.
+If your pain is caused by a pulled muscle in your chest, it’s likely to improve over time and can be treated with pain relief.

 Chest wall pain can also affect the area under the arm and towards the front of the chest, and this may be due to:

 - Costochondritis – inflammation of parts of the ribs (called costal cartilages)